 For the diagnosis category, the number of discharges with a readmission is 45, which is the sum of discharges with readmissions (column C).
 The overall rate of readmissions per discharge, 0.09, is calculated by dividing the total number of eligible discharges with a readmission (sum of column C) by the total number of discharges at risk for readmission (sum of column B), i.e., 0.09 = 45/500.
-From the normative population, the proportion of discharges with readmissions for each severity level for that diagnosis category is displayed in column E. The expected number of eligible discharges (column B) by the normative readmissions per discharge rate (column E).
+From the normative population, the proportion of discharges with readmissions for each severity level for that diagnosis category is displayed in column E. The expected number of readmissions for each severity level shown in column F is calculated by multiplying the number of eligible discharges (column B) by the normative readmissions per discharge rate (column E).
 The total number of readmissions expected for this diagnosis category is the sum of the expected numbers of readmissions for the 4 severity levels.